-Maura Hayes is the director of operations at Times Square Studios, a Disney television studio in New York City.
-“Good Morning America” and ESPN are her primary clients.
-She is proud to be celebrating her 35th year with The Walt Disney Co., where she began her career as a dancer and singer in Walt’s favorite show, “The Diamond Horseshoe,” before being chosen as the lead stuntwoman in the “Indiana Jones Epic Stunt Spectacular.”
-She transitioned into film and television and soon led media press event teams to open up new parks, including Euro Disney Resort in Paris.
-In 1999, she joined the New York City team that built Times Square Studios, which continues to operate as a premier broadcast studio in the heart of Manhattan.
+Maura Hayes is the director of operations for The Walt Disney Company, overseeing client services and production in New York City.
+She is proud to be celebrating her 37th year with The Walt Disney Co., where she began her career as a dancer and singer in Walt's favorite show, "The Diamond Horseshoe," before being chosen as the lead stuntwoman in the "Indiana Jones Epic Stunt Spectacular."
+She transitioned into film and television and soon led media press event teams to open up new parks, including the Euro Disney Resort in Paris.
+In 1999, she joined the New York City team that built Times Square Studios, which continues to broadcast in the heart of Manhattan and is home to "Good Morning America."

 Ms. Hayes received a bachelor’s degree in media performance from Florida State University in just three years.
 During her time at FSU, she helped start the Garnet and Gold Girls, where she worked with the athletics department in recruiting, and was a member of the first Golden Girls dance team.

-She is a Lifetime member of the FSU Alumni Association, a member of Seminole Boosters and an honoree in the FSU Foundation’s Presidents Club.
+She is a Lifetime member of the FSU Alumni Association, a member of Women for FSU, a member of Seminole Boosters and an honoree in the FSU Foundation’s Presidents Club.